 - 5 1/3 ounces (150g) of liquid whipping cream

-- 4 drops of aroma of violets
+- 4 drops of the aroma of violets

 - A few drops of purple coloring (optional)